20 Gorgeous House Plants That Can Take Full Shade

 Of the 95 full-shade, indoor plants I was pleasantly surprised to see that I’ve seen at least 20 at big retailers as well as smaller, local nurseries around town.
 Here they are for your consideration (and mine).
 I already own a few of them.

 Shade-Loving House Plants With Flowers

 1. Phalaenopsis orchids (moth orchids): They come in a variety of colors and can thrive in a number of conditions.
 A common household error: HGTVGardens experts say that using ice cubes to water your orchids is harmful, because their natural environment isn’t cold, basically.
 See eight ways to kill your orchid for more advice.

 2. Flame violet (episcia cupreata ‘silver skies’): This perennial sprouts a pretty red flower in summer and fall amid silver-green leaves that grow 2-3″ long.

-3. Peace lily (spathiphyllum): These common house plants are easy to grow, but not true lilies.
+3. Peace lily (spathiphyllum): These common houseplants are easy to grow, but not true lilies.
 Therefore, they are non-toxic to have around kids and pets.
 They’ll tell you how they’re feeling.
 Drooping means they’re thirsty and yellow spots mean they’re getting too much sun.
-They can do well under just florescent lighting in lieu of any sunlight at all.
+They can do well under just fluorescent lighting in lieu of any sunlight at all.
 Learn more peace lily care tips.